 This category includes any other relative of the child such as grandparent, sister, brother, aunt, uncle.
 For Indigenous children, 'other relative' includes those related through kinship arrangements.

 Carer

-Includes foster parents or other non-relatives who have been caring for the child before the adoption.
+This category includes foster parents or other non-relatives who have been caring for the child before the adoption.

 Placement adoptions